nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 Type 1 includes: `jump_bool`, `bow_bool`, `crossbow_bool`, `pearl_bool`, `snowball_bool`, `carotClik_bool`, `fungiClik_bool`, `fishrClik_bool`

-Notice how `walk_bool`, `shift_bool`, and `sprint_bool` are missing from the list, and all of the Type 1 scores are _edge_ scores?
+Notice how `walk_bool` and `sprint_bool` are missing from the list, and all of the Type 1 scores are _edge_ scores?
 We are going to explain why in detail in Type 4 section.
 For now, just know that Type 1 is exactly the same as the key idea above.

 ```
 Loop per tick: